gwalen/sb_home_task_solution/solution_transactions/solution.md

 * use [Mooniswap](https://mooniswap.exchange/#/swap) which solves (not 100% but a lot) the [front running and slippage issues](https://blog.1inch.io/1inch-revolutionizes-automated-market-maker-amm-segment-with-mooniswap-e068c20d94c)
 * use [Sorbet finance](https://www.sorbet.finance/limit-order?ref=gelato.network#/limit-order) and their limit orders based on Gelato and Uniswap
 * use [Gelato](https://app.gelato.network/) and implement delayed swap execution in hope the slippage will be smaller.
-* use Flahbots bundle or [MistX](https://mistx.io/swap) (latter is also using Flashbots) but this had to be submitted off-chain not from smart contracts.
+* use Flahbots bundle or [MistX](https://mistx.io/swap) (latter is also using Flashbots) to avoid front running and send transaction directly to miners, but this had to be submitted off-chain not from smart contracts